 Disaster Relief Grants

 As part of the Union Plus assistance programs designed to assist union members, the Disaster Relief Grant is able to help those who are facing financial hardship due to a natural disaster.
 The money does not have to be repaid.

 To be considered for a Union Plus Disaster Relief Grant, the union member must:

 - Have a Union Plus Credit Card, Union Plus Mortgage, Union Plus Life or Accidental Death Insurance or Union Plus Auto Insurance policy for at least 12 months with the account or policy in good standing (be up-to-date on payments).

-- Have experienced a significant income or property loss within the past 6 months, as a result of a FEMA declared natural disaster or emergency in counties designated by FEMA as qualifying for individual assistance.
+- Have experienced a significant income or property loss within the past 6 months, as a result of a FEMA declared natural disaster or emergency in counties or parishes designated by FEMA as qualifying for individual assistance.

 To apply for Union Plus Disaster Relief Grants:

 - Union Plus Credit Cardholders should call 1-800-622-2580 to speak directly with a specially trained representative.
 Representatives in the United States handle all customer service calls to the Union Plus Credit Card Program.

 - Union Plus Mortgage and Union Plus Life, Accident and Auto Insurance holders should call 1-800-472-2005 to speak to a Union Plus staff member.

 How grants have helped members

 In an effort unmatched by any other credit card in the nation, the Union Plus Credit Card Disaster Relief Fund provided $375,000 to 750 members impacted by Hurricane Sandy in 2012 and $400,000 to some 800 union cardholders impacted by Hurricanes Katrina and Rita in 2005.

 Other assistance for union cardholders included payment waivers, lower rates, emergency credit line increases, fee waivers and free credit counseling.